mkrishnapraneet/osn_shell/README.md

 # osn_shell
-Making a minimum shell for OSN course
+Making a C shell for OSN course

 commands to run: